Billy the Kid's Two Graves

-Billy The Kid was killed in Ft.
-Sumner back in 1881, and today it is the only reason anyone makes the trip.
-The road south from Santa Rosa, NM, is unmarred by other towns or highway patrol, and soon enough, the signs for Ft.
-Sumner's main attraction appear.
+Billy The Kid was killed in Fort Sumner on July 14, 1881, and today it is the only reason anyone makes the trip.
+The road south from Santa Rosa is unmarred by other towns or highway patrols and, soon enough, the signs for Fort Sumner's main attraction appear.

 First, yellow paint-on-plywood says only: SEE BILLY THE KID'S REAL GRAVE.
 Just ahead, another sign reads BILLY THE KID MUSEUM (though tacked above it is a newer thought: "Featured On ABC Prime Time Live.")
 We don't know it yet, but the signs are for two different and competing museums.
 Then we hit a third sign, an official town sign, which, we realize later, is a product of local peacemakers, "We've got the Kid...and so much more."
 It features a painting of Billy The Kid's Gravestone.

 But is it a painting of the Kid's real gravestone, or of the fake?
 You can see where this is going.

 The Billy The Kid Museum has been downtown since the 1950s, with decayed mannequins of Billy and Sheriff Pat Garrett outside, in hothouse-like glass boxes perched on the second floor.
 The museum has accumulated the sedimentary layers of local junk and curiosity you'd expect.
 A calf with 8 legs, WWI artillery shells, plows and barber chairs, typewriters and irons, foreign money, a 1962 Barbie and 1965 Ken, a Thermos from 1908.
 Near the ceiling hang various thrift store Billy The Kid portraits.